 The LIDXA Vice President, Pat, KE2LJ, called the meeting of March 19 to order at 8:08 PM.
 Members present (per sign-in on the blackboard) included K2MFY, KE2LJ, W2FGD, KD1F, N2KA, AB2NT, NX2F, WA2RB, AG2A, W2GW and XYL KC2MAU.
 The club’s President, Marty, NN2C, was delayed and arrived at the school around 8:30 PM.
 Marty then took over the leadership of tonight’s meeting.

 In terms of DX, specific activities were highlighted:

-Starting the business portion of tonight’s meeting was the approval of the February 18 meeting minutes.
+Starting the business portion of tonight’s meeting was the approval of the February 20 meeting minutes.
 These minutes were accepted as presented.
-In addition, the minutes were prepared in advance by the club’s secretary, Ed, K2MFY, and sent out to the membership with the March meeting notice.
-Thanks to the efforts of KE2LJ, Pat, the minutes appear on the LIDXA web site at: http://www.qsl.net/lidxa.
+In addition, the minutes were prepared in advance by the club’s secretary, Ed, K2MFY, and sent out to the membership with the club’s January meeting notice.
+Thanks to the efforts of KE2LJ, Pat, the minutes appear in the LIDXA web site at: http://www.qsl.net/lidxa.

 Ed Whitman, K2MFY